-What to eat in Ang Mo Kio: A Foodie's List
+What to Eat in Ang Mo Kio: A Foodie’s Delish List

-There are many theories on where the name Ang Mo Kio was from in Singapore.
+There are many theories on where the name Ang Mo Kio originated in Singapore.
 But the most popular translation of the name is red-haired man’s bridge.
 It is translated literally from the Hokkien word, believing that the word bridge may come from one in Ang Mo Kio.

 You can visit this at Blk 332 Ang Mo Kio Avenue 1 #01-1881

-Let us hit it up with a great place that serves delicious western foods on what to eat in Ang Mo Kio.
-Workbench Bistro offers not only regular western foods.
+Let us hit it up with a great place that serves delicious Western foods on what to eat in Ang Mo Kio.
+Workbench Bistro offers not only regular Western foods.
 But they level it up by creating unique combinations of ingredients.
 So their food is rather practical rather than extravagant.
-Need not worry, because you won’t be overwhelmed.
+Do not worry, because you won’t be overwhelmed.
 But relatively comfortable with their foods.

-Some of the unique foods on their menu are Purple Sweet Potato Waffle, Salted egg Chicken Pasta and many more.
+Some unique foods on their menu are Purple Sweet Potato Waffle, Salted Egg Chicken Pasta and many more.
 Their interesting creations are worth a try.

 Purple Japanese Sweet Potato Waffle is one of the recommended foods by foodies, made with no extra food colourings.
 Instead, the waffle’s colour comes from the purple sweet potato.
 This dish is photogenic, with ice cream and homemade Gula Melaka sauce giving the dish the right combination of flavours.